Why You Should Take an Early Entry Sistine Chapel and Vatican Tour

 Waking up super early might not be your idea of a fun vacation.
 But if setting an alarm and getting up means saves you a lot of stress and provides an exceptional experience, isn’t it worth it?
 I certainly think so.
-When Andy and I traveled to Rome, we signed up for an early entry Sistine Chapel and Vatican tour.
-This tour is a must if you want to actually enjoy seeing the Sistine Chapel, and here’s why.
+Andy and I took an early entry Sistine Chapel and Vatican tour, and it made our Sistine Chapel visit so much more enjoyable.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.

-We had to get to the meeting point at 7:20am, which was a bit painful since I’m not a morning person.
+We had to get to the meeting point by 7:15am, which was a bit painful since I’m not a morning person.
 But the Sistine Chapel early access tour was getting us into the Vatican museums a full hour before they opened to the public.
-This gave us the opportunity to view the ceiling of the famous Sistine Chapel without the huge crowds.
+It was like an extra special skip the line Sistine Chapel ticket because it gave us the opportunity to view the ceiling of the famous Sistine Chapel without the huge crowds.

 It was just our group and a few other tour groups, so the room felt very open and calm.
 Well, as calm as it can be when there are guards scolding people for trying to take pictures.
 (No photos are allowed unfortunately.)

 Later on our tour, we had to pass back through the Sistine Chapel to get to another section of the museum, and it was so packed I could barely breathe as I squeezed passed the hordes.
-It definitely made me glad we were on the early access tour.
+It definitely made me glad we were on an early access Sistine Chapel and Vatican museums ticket.

 The Vatican museums